abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/partial_routes.rst

     Assignment* CompactAssignment(const Assignment& assignment) const;
     // Adds an extra variable to the vehicle routing assignment. void AddToAssignment(IntVar* const var);
-    // TODO(user): Revisit if coordinates are added to the RoutingModel class.

 ..  only:: final